ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

       - Package

     * - Debian
-      - python3 python3-pillow python3-numpy nginx
+      - python3 python3-numpy nginx

     * - Homebrew
-      - python pillow numpy nginx
+      - python numpy nginx

     * - RedHat
-      - python3 python3-pillow numpy nginx
+      - python3 numpy nginx

 Installation
 ------------

-From **OMERO 5.6.0** release, the ``omero-web`` library supports Python 3 and can be installed via ``pip``.
+From **OMERO 5.6.0** release, the ``omero-web`` library supports Python 3 and can be installed via :command:`pip`.

 We assume the following::